rayen231/AI-Quiz-Generator/README.md

 - **Temperature Control:** The model’s output temperature is finely adjusted based on multiple rounds of testing, ensuring a balance between creativity and accuracy.

 ---
+## Live Demo
+You can test the backend live at this [link](https://ai-quiz-generator.onrender.com/docs) and the full app via Streamlit at this [link](https://frontend-nsopw4rp7adjp6evycn4mc.streamlit.app).

+---
 ## Installation

 ### Requirements